simonsteele/pn-site/docs/pypn_overview/index.md

 To edit the scripts, go to "\Program Files\Programmer's Notepad\Scripts" and look at `text.py`.
 There you'll see the source code for the sample scripts, and you can add your own.
 You may have to restart PN to show changes.

-## PyPN Scripting
+## Scripting

 The PyPN extension makes it pretty easy to add your own features to Programmer's Notepad.
 PyPN exposes the underlying Scintilla interface to Python and this results in a very powerful scripting ability.
 The PyPN programmer has the PN objects, Scintilla editor, and the entire installed Python library ready for import.

 ## Getting Started